swiftlang/swift-evolution/proposals/NNNN-replace-ternary.md

 4. The ternary operator's short length lends it to being abused in the nested ternary operator anti-pattern.

+5. This operator is only applicable to a single type, `Bool`.

-5. There are similar sentiments in other languages that have special constructs that could be handled in-language, such as [`if then else` in Haskell](https://wiki.haskell.org/If-then-else#Is_If-Then-Else_so_important.3F).
+6. There are similar sentiments in other languages that have special constructs that could be handled in-language, such as [`if then else` in Haskell](https://wiki.haskell.org/If-then-else#Is_If-Then-Else_so_important.3F).
 `if then else` is almost identical to the `?:` operator, the exception being that it's prefixed by `if`, while `?:` has no prefix.